academicz/php_form_validation/PHP Validation Plugin/README.md

+# PHP-Bootstrap Validator

-A PHP plugin to validate all form fields using the bootstrap validator.
+* A PHP plugin to validate all form fields using the bootstrap validator.
 It uses two functions

 1. validate() to validate a particular field with given validation rules